theta5/XIVmatfix/README.md

 # XIVmatfix
-XIV Material Fix Addon (for Godbert and Textools furniture and map assets)
+XIV Material Fix Addon (for Godbert and Textools furniture and map assets) If you like this or have a feature request, please show your support for my work at https://ko-fi.com/thetafive

 This Blender addon performs several functions to fix exported terrain, building, and furniture models exported from Godbert tools and Textools from FFXIV.